Spectrally resolved cosmic rays -- III. Dynamical impact and properties of the circumgalactic medium: Numerical Methods

 where $\boldsymbol{B}$ denotes the magnetic field and $\rho$ is the gas mass density (assuming full ionisation).
 Instead of a self-consistent treatment of the CR transport speed and losses, as obtained in recent two-moment descriptions of CR hydrodynamics \citep[see e.g.,][]{JiangOh2018,ThomasPfrommer2019,HopkinsEtAl2020,DashyanDubois2020,HopkinsEtAl2021,ArmillottaOstrikerJiang2021,ThomasPfrommer2022}, we apply an energy conserving diffusion step in combination with effective CR losses due to resonant excitation of Alfv\'{e}n waves as derived in \citet{WienerZweibelOh2013},

 We apply $\Lambda_{A}$ to the total CR energy after the diffusion step and rescale the spectrum to match the new CR energy.
+In Appendix~\ref{sec:spectra}, we show our simulated CR spectra and demonstrate that the error on the gas dynamics associated with this rescaling is expected to be small.
 In addition, we account for Coulomb, ionization and hadronic losses as described in \citetalias{GirichidisEtAl2020}.